-Preventing Mold Growth in Your Home: What Mold Is, Why It Grows, And What To Do If You See It
+Preventing Mold In Your Home: Why It Grows and What To Do If You See It

 The key to preventing mold from growing in your home is to control moisture.
 While you may think mold is the problem, it’s actually a symptom of excessive moisture.
 Mold will stick around as long as the moisture persists, even if after a thorough cleaning.
 The key to preventing mold entirely is to find and fix the water source.